rafalsiepak/bookoflife/README.md

 Currently a repository includes:

 - readme.md file
-- framework folder
+- how do you start?
-- cost and benefits.md
+- generalframeworkforsketch